What Is Depression, and Why Is It More Than Just Being Sad?

 It’s estimated that about 5% of adult Americans are affected by SAD every year, and women are more likely than men to develop it.

-While it’s treatable, it can take months, years, or even decades to fully recover.
+While it’s treatable, it can take months, years, or even decades to recover fully.
 Nevertheless, there is the right support you need and ways to diagnose and treat depression to regain a better quality of life.

 According to the NIMH report of 2017, about 35% of US adults with major depressive episodes didn’t receive treatment.
 Depression can be life-threatening if left untreated.
 However, it’s one of the most treatable mental health disorders.
 You don’t have to suffer in silence.